CawaAlreadyTaken/ctf-on-k8s/kubernetes/README.md

 #### Set the Range of Node Ports

-Since challenges are deployed on ports <30000 (in our case, you can decide to go higher than that though), we need to lower the range of ports allowed in the node port field of services.
+We need to specify the range of ports allowed in the node port field of services.
 To do that, we need to edit the `k3s.service` file again:

 ```bash
 sudo vim /etc/systemd/system/k3s.service
 ```

 and add `'--service-node-port-range=MIN_PORT-MAX_PORT'` to the end of the `ExecStart` command.
+The suggested range is 5000-40000 to have the 5000 included and also include the Traefik (kube traffic manager) ports.

 After this, the `ExecStart` command should be something like this:
 ```bash